 The 20th century though did not bring much happiness here.
 At the end of the 1930s next to the falls was built one of the GULAG camps – Kokkol camp.
 It was built as a village for the miners in nearby quartz, molybdenum, and tungsten mines.
 Now the buildings of this village – simple wooden shacks – are in ruins.

 Many people come as tourists here and many are finding their inner freedom and happiness here.

 History repeats itself.
 Now Russians are searching each his own Belovodye in Altai again.

-Kazakhstan belongs to world’s largest countries and its vast steppes, deserts and mountains hide numerous landmarks.
+Kazakhstan belongs to the world’s largest countries and its vast steppes, deserts, and mountains hide numerous landmarks.
 Its natural and cultural heritage is comparatively little known, but here are found quite a few important landmarks.

 Most interesting is the rich archaeological heritage.
 In Kazakhstan are found outstanding landmarks left by the Bronze Age and early Iron Age cultures – giant mounds (kurgans), megalithic monuments, and petroglyphs.